fb39ca4/ficlet/README.md

 Then, open the bookmark while veiwing a fanfiction.net or fictionpress.com story.

-Tested on Firefox 23, Chrome 30, and Internet Explorer 10.
+Tested on Firefox 25, Chrome 30, and Internet Explorer 10 (Desktop and Metro).

 Todo: Cover images, more metadata.